carloskiki/icondata/README.md

 # Icondata

 This crate provides SVG icon data from popular and free icon libraries.
-Every icon is packaged as its own cargo feature to reduce build times.
+Every crate is packaged as its own cargo feature to reduce build times.

 A [site](https://carlosted.github.io/icondata) referencing every icon is now available!